 I remember making dough with salt and flour and water as a kid and making ornament with it for my parents.
-It was a lot of fun, and I might just do this this weekend with Landon.
+It was a lot of fun, and I might just do this this weekend with my son.

 Soda Bottle Painting

 Don’t have a canvas?
-I guess you could also print on paper and can then frame it later for a pretty handmade gift.
+I guess you could also make this on paper and then frame it later for a pretty handmade gift.

 Enjoy making one or more of these last-minute DIY gift ideas — obviously they would make great gifts all year for all kinds of occasion, not just Christmas or Hanukkah.

 If you have a little more time, you might want to make your DIY candles as gifts – or for yourself!
 Most commercial candles are made with toxic wax, so I have been making my own soy wax candles for years.